ThreeFx/relalg/README.md

   - expects a list of tuples `[(oldname, newname)]`
 - Selection (`sigma`)
   - offers helper functions
-    - `gs column`: "get column as string"
+    - `gs colname row`: "get value of colname as string"
-    - `gi column`: "get column as int"
+    - `gi colname row`: "get value of colname as int"
-    - `gd column`: "get column as double"
+    - `gd colname row`: "get value of colname as double"
   - best written as: select (\row -> gi "Age" row > 15)

 **`select` is for internal use only**